parthenon-hpc-lab/parthenon/docs/interface/sparse.md

 reason, the current implementation keeps things simpler by always allocating the `CellCenteredBoundaryVariable`.

+#### Note on always allocating boundary data
+It would be desirable to not always allocate boundary data, since that results in wasted memory for unallocated variables.
+The problem is that we don't know the allocation status of a remote neighbor.
+Suppose a block on rank 0 has variable allocated and it sends a non-zero buffer to neighboring block on rank 1 that doesn't have the variable allocated.
+In the current implementation, the block on rank 1 still has the boundary buffers allocated, so it can receive the full boundary buffer and then check its content.
+Upon seeing that the values are non-zero, it will then allocate the variable and process the content of the buffer.
+If the block on rank 1 didn't have the buffer allocated, then the MPI communication would become more complex.
+The block on rank 0 would first have to signal to the block on rank 1 to allocate the variable, than rank 1 would signal to rank 0 that it's now ready for the data, and finally rank 0 would send the data.
+While such an implementation is possible, it would add considerable complexity.

+On the other hand, there is absolutely no need to have boundary buffers allocated for local neighbors of unallocated variables.
+Because in those cases, when the buffer is "sent" to the local neighbor, the sending block will directly tell the receiving local neighboring block to allocate the variable and then the receiving boundary buffer of the target block gets directly filled by the sending block without any MPI communication.
+So for local neighbors, there is no need to have boundary buffers always allocated.

+The difficulty arises by the fact that `BoundaryData` uses a single `ParArray1D` as the buffer for all neighbors (local and non-local).
+So if an implementation wants to only allocate boundary buffers for non-local neighbors, that will introduce complexity into keeping track of individual neighbor buffers as well as needing to reallocate the buffers and recreate the persistent MPI communication objects every time the allocation status of the variable changes (which may not be often, though).

 ### Deallocation
 There is a new task called `SparseDealloc` taking a `MeshData` pointer.
 It is meant to be run after the update task for the last stage (of course, it does not have to be run every time step).
 On every